 There are several medical flea treatments that work wonders at stopping fleas from wreaking havoc on your pup, but that doesn’t mean you can’t try some home remedies for fleas on dogs, too!

 Fleas on dogs can be a real bummer for you and a health hazard for your dog.
 If you take your dog to the vet with a skin irritation one of the first questions your vet will ask will be, “what flea treatment do you have your pup on?”
 Let’s take a look at a few different home remedies for fleas on dogs.

-We’ve talked about how vinegar is a great, pet-friendly cleaning solution, but it’s also a wonderful aid in getting rid of pests.
+We’ve discussed how vinegar is a great, pet-friendly cleaning solution, but it’s also used in home remedies for fleas on dogs.
 It turns out that fleas don’t like the smell of vinegar and you can use that to your advantage.

 What you need:

 - A clean spray bottle, one that hasn’t had any chemical cleaning products in it.

 - White vinegar and apple cider vinegar (ACV) both work.
 Pick your favorite, whatever is in your cupboard already or what’s on sale.

 - Mix water and vinegar together.
 The most effective solution is a 1:1 ratio.
 If your dog finds that smell offensive, you can dilute as much as 1:3, vinegar to water.

 - Spray your dog, making sure to avoid his eyes and any open sores.
 Let your dog’s fur air dry.
 Repeat this at-home flea treatment for a couple of days.